christianalfoni/impact/docs/createStoreProvider.md

 ::: warning

 You can not suspend store providers.
 The reason is that during suspense the "rendered components" might not be committed to the DOM and rather be disposed.
 React does not indicate when this happens, resulting in a lack of calling cleanup.
 In practice just do not put the store provider between a suspense boundary and a component consuming a promise with the use hook.
+Impact throws an error if you it happens.

 :::